nedeljkovignjevic/checkers-game/README.md

 ## Dataset used for training
  -> http://www.fierz.ch/download.php

- About 20000 games, results are mostly draw (about 14000)
+ About 20000 games, results are mostly draw (about 14000) - not so great dataset for neural nets but i can't find better one

+ Currently AI bot (CNN) is pretty bad so heuristic value is used for evalution.

+ Need to try some other options (reinforcement learning, temporal difference learning, neuroevolution)
  </br></br>

 ## Requirements